I love reading stories about inspiring leaders with my children, including great picture books for Women’s History Month in Chinese and English.

 物理天后 推翻宇宙定律的吳健雄 Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom

 Author Teresa Robeson does a wonderful job weaving in Dr. Wu’s science work in an approachable way for children.
-Rebecca Huang’s Illustrations beautifully capture Dr. Wu’s journey from qipao to white lab coat.
+Rebecca Huang’s Illustrations beautifully capture Dr. Wu’s journey from qipao to a white lab coat.

 Malala Yousafzai Women’s History Month picture books